-The purpose of this policy is to give a clear statement to pupils, staff and parents about the School's attitudes to bullying, about the actions which will be taken to prevent bullying and the School's response if it should occur.
+The purpose of this policy is to give a clear statement to pupils, staff, and parents about the School's attitudes to bullying, about the actions which will be taken to prevent bullying and the School's response if it should occur.

-The School is committed to providing a caring, friendly, safe and secure environment for all pupils so they can learn in a relaxed and secure atmosphere, can talk about their worries, and feel confident that an adult will always listen and offer help.
+The School is committed to providing a caring, friendly, safe, and secure environment for all pupils so they can learn in a relaxed and secure atmosphere, can talk about their worries, and feel confident that an adult will always listen and offer help.
 The School regards the right of every child to enjoy all aspects of their education here, without interference from other pupils, as being of paramount importance.
-All pupils are expected to care for and support each other.
+All pupils are expected to care for and support each other, inside and outside of the School.

 The School prides itself on its respect and mutual tolerance and it is our wish for every pupil to develop their potential.
-The School is a diverse community, with pupils from a variety of cultural, religious and ethnic backgrounds.
+The School is a diverse community, with pupils from a variety of cultural, religious, and ethnic backgrounds.
 Parents/guardians have an important role in supporting the School in maintaining high standards of behaviour.
-It is essential that school and homes have consistent expectations of behaviour and that they cooperate closely together.
+It is essential that school and homes have consistent expectations of behaviour both at school, online and at home, and that they cooperate closely together.
 All pupils, parents and members of the School's community agree to adhere to these principles.

-All forms of bullying are deemed completely unacceptable and will be dealt with in accordance with this policy.
-All allegations of bullying will therefore be investigated.
-This policy also covers bullying which takes place outside of School and/or outside School hours which could have repercussions for the orderly running of the School, poses a threat to another pupil or member of the public or could adversely affect the School's reputation.
+Bullying, cyberbullying, harassment, victimisation and discrimination of pupils or staff will not be tolerated by the School.
+All forms of bullying are deemed completely unacceptable (including cyberbullying, prejudice-based and discriminatory bullying) and will be dealt with in accordance with this policy.
+All allegations of bullying will be taken seriously and will be investigated, and the children involved will be supported and kept safe This policy also covers bullying which takes place outside of School and/or outside School hours (including online) which could have repercussions for the orderly running of the School, poses a threat to or harms another pupil or member of the public or could adversely affect the School's reputation.

-When bullying happens we will work as a community, in accordance with the policy set out, to help both the people who are harmed and the perpetrators.
-We will ensure the safety of the victim and do our best to support improved behaviour from the perpetrator.

-The School approaches the issue of bullying through education, the pastoral system and disciplinary action.
+When bullying happens, we will work as a community, in accordance with the policy set out, to help both the children who are harmed and the perpetrator(s).
+We will ensure the safety of the victim(s) and do our best to support improved behaviour from the perpetrator(s).
+The School challenges the issue of bullying through education, the pastoral system and disciplinary action.